 How to apply

 You need to fill out two forms to apply for an instalment order.
-You can get the forms from the court that made the judgment.
+These can be picked up from the court that made the judgment.
 In most cases a financial counsellor or court registrar can help you with your application.

 The second form is Form 61B – Statement of financial affairs – individual, which asks details of your financial circumstances.